Frequently Asked Questions – FWA

 If approved, FWAs typically allow an ongoing variation in the time the work is performed (schedule) or where a job is performed (location).

-Remote Hybrid employees work both on-campus and an approved off-campus location.
+Remote Hybrid employees work both on-site and at an approved off-site location.

-Fully Remote employees work 100% of the time at an approved off-campus location.
+Fully Remote employees work 100% of the time at an approved off-site location.

-Flex-Time arrangements vary an employee’s schedule on a regular or non-regular basis while still completing the required 40 hours per week, and a Compressed Work Week allows an employee to work more hours on some days of the week to complete the required 40 hours per week in fewer than five 8-hour days.
+Flex-Time arrangements vary an employee’s schedule on a regular or non-regular basis while still completing the required 40 hours per week.
+Compressed Work Weeks allow an employee to work more hours on some days of the week to complete the required 40 hours per week in fewer than five 8-hour days.

 What is the FWA review process?

-The process used by the supervisor, FWA Authority, and Human Resources to evaluate employee eligibility and possibility of an FWA.
-Supervisors should review the position, person, and place, among other factors, when considering an FWA request.
+The process used by the supervisor, FWA Authority, and Human Resources to evaluate employee possibility of an FWA.
+We start with an expectation that all staff employees will be on site full-time during the week.

 Not all employees or jobs are suited for an FWA.
 The ability to participate in an FWA is a privilege and is granted on a case-by-case basis following the approved guidelines of a college, school, or unit.

-Supervisors will review all of the positions in their unit and determine if any are eligible for flexible work based on type of work, the employee, and the type of arrangement requested.
+We start with an expectation that all staff employees will be on site full-time during the week.
+Supervisors will review requests for flexible work based on type of work, the employee, and the type of arrangement requested.
 Other factors include, but are not limited to:

 • Student, faculty, staff, and/or stakeholder collaboration and service